The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Fret Damage.
 When strings get tarnished and nasty they can wear frets faster.
 Yes, frets do wear down over time.
 How quickly they wear depends on how often you play, and how well you care for your guitar.

-#3: Build Your Tool Kit
+3. Build a Quality Tool Kit

 Your guitar tool kit should be kept separate from other household tools.
-These are items specifically for your guitar, and other family members should know they are off limits.
+These are items specifically for your guitar, and other family members should know they are off-limits.
 You can start with a few basic items to make changing your strings easier.
 Some pieces to consider include:

 - Wire snips (for cutting strings)